 But as we progress from room to room and Boudaka shows off the various genetic strains of mice and rats they can breed, the smell doesn’t seem to hamper his enthusiasm.

 “A facility like this means we’re able to do serious research at international standards,” he says.

-Rare Mice and High Blood Pressure
+Rare Mice Give Insight to High Blood Pressure

 Boudaka, originally from Libya, studied for his Ph.D. at Gifu University in Japan and has been an assistant professor in the department of physiology at Sultan Qaboos University since 2012.
 A few years ago, with the help of former colleagues in Gifu, he was able to import some especially rare rodents from Japan that have helped him create new biological insights.